prathmj/starter-bundle/README.md

 ### Logging
 To log during local development, use the `Logger` module provide by cortex in the form of `Logger.log("my log")`.
 These log messages will display with a timestamp in the javascript console of your browser.
 To log during production, you will first need an account with [Loggly](https://www.loggly.com) and to update `webpack.settings.js` with your credentials.
-Import the Loggly module from `./src/scripts/loggly.js` into `./src/scripts/view.js` and store an instance in the View class constructor.
+Import the Loggly module from `./src/scripts/loggly.js` into `./src/scripts/view.js` and instantiate the class in the View class constructor.
 The loggly module has built in functionality for monitoring the lifecycle health of your application, but this is optional.

 #### Loggly Module Usage
 `Loggly.log(params)` - Custom logging